circlefin/circle-ecosystem/README.md

 The goal of this repository is to track the ecosystem of decentralized or centralized applications that leverage Circle's products across any supported blockchains.

-To contribute to this catalog, propose a PR including your application and logo by following the templates
+To contribute to this catalog, please propose a PR with the following files by following the templates below:

-below:
+1. An image of your app / company logo
+2. A yaml file with the requested information about your app.

+### Logo Constraints
+Logos should conform to the following parameters:

+- Acceptable File Types: .jpg, .png, .svg
+- Image Size: 200 x 200 pixels
+- Aspect Ratio: 1:1 (square)

+Note: Each app does not need its own logo.
+Logos may be reused by multiple apps under the same company / org.

 ### Directory Structure
 ```